15: Principles of Moderation

 Normally, we won’t ban offending members without first privately conveying suggestions and warnings before we finally put the hurt on them.

 4. This is a music forum with a lot of leeway for people with musical interests to engage in non-musical conversation.
-We do not intend for this to be a board for people who rarely or never post about music, so we reserve the right to uninvite people who don’t contribute to the content about music.
+We do not intend for this to be a board for people who rarely or never post about music, so we reserve the right to uninvite people who don’t contribute to the Board's musical content.

 5. We’re not even going to entertain the idea that policy should require us to explain our actions, so if we don't care to, that's our prerogative.
 End of story.
 Besides, it takes more time to answer "Why did you do that?" than to actually, uh, do that.
 So: